 We collect and process patients’ personal data for the purposes of healthcare and marketing.

 Our legal bases for processing personal data for healthcare purposes, including appointment reminders, include public task or legitimate interests.

-- When we provide services under the NHS General Optical Services contract (such as a sight test funded by the NHS), our legal basis for processing personal data in respect of that service is public task
+- When we provide services under the NHS General Optical Services contract (such as a sight test funded by the NHS), our legal basis for processing personal data in respect of that service is

 - Otherwise our legal basis is legitimate interests